-The 2015 Global Peace Index shows that the world is becoming increasingly divided with some countries enjoying unprecedented levels of peace and prosperity while others spiral further into violence and conflict.
-Since last year, 81 countries have become more peaceful, while 78 have deteriorated.
+The 2016 Global Peace Index shows that the world is becoming increasingly divided with some countries enjoying unprecedented levels of peace and prosperity while others spiral further into violence and conflict.
+Since last year, 74 countries have become more peaceful, while 64 have deteriorated.
 Many countries in Europe, the world’s most peaceful region, have reached historically high levels of peace.
 15 of the 20 most peaceful countries are in Europe.
 Due to an increase in civil unrest and terrorist activity, the Middle East and North Africa is now the world’s least peaceful region for the first time since the Index began.
-Syria remains the world’s least peaceful country, followed by Iraq and Afghanistan.
-The country that suffered the most severe deterioration in peace was Libya, which now ranks 149th out of 162 countries.
+Syria remains the world’s least peaceful country, followed by Afghanistan and Iraq.
+The country that suffered the most severe deterioration in peace аfrom 2014 was Libya, which now ranks 157th out of 163 countries.

 See also: The Cost Of Violence